 Thursday, July 19 Noon to 1:30 PM

 Women in Engineering Lunch

-A special lunch will be held in the OCC Room A106, Lower Level, for Women in Engineering, sponsored by the IEEE NPSS Society.
-This event is open to any interested attendees as a chance to meet, socialize and discuss issues pertinent to women in this field.
-This lunch will also include a short talk by Nita Patel from L-3 Warrior Systems.
-For more information, please contact Janet Barth, firstname.lastname@example.org.
+A special lunch will be held in the Kona 4 room in the Hilton conference area for Women in Engineering and is sponsored by the IEEE NPSS society.
+This event is open to all attendees who are interested in discussing women’s issues in engineering and other related career fields.
+This lunch will also include a short talk from a prominent guest speaker.
+For more information, please contact Kay Chesnut, email@example.com.

 Note: Tickets are required so check the box for this lunch when you register for the conference.

 Kim Binsted received her BSc in Physics at McGill (1991), and her PhD in Artificial Intelligence from the University of Edinburgh (1996).
 Her thesis topic was the computational modeling and generation of punning riddles, and her program, JAPE (Joke Analysis and Production Engine), generated puns such as “What do you call aMartian who drinks beer?
 An ale-ien!”.
 She then went to Japan, where she conducted research at Sony’s Computer Science Laboratories on human-computer interfaces, and then started a company, I-Chara KK, which developed social software agents for mobile phones.
 In 2002, she joined the faculty of the Information and Computer Sciences Department at the University of Hawaii, where she does research on artificial intelligence, human-computer interfaces, and long-duration human space exploration.
 In 2015, she received a MS in Planetary Geology, for attempting to characterize the deuterium-hydrogen ratio in the primitive Earth mantle.